expo/expo/docs/pages/push-notifications/faq.md

 ### How much does Expo's push notification service cost?

-There is no cost associated with sending notifications through Expo's classic push notification service.
-EAS Notify, an upcoming iteration of Expo's push notification service, will be a part of EAS's pricing plans.
+Expo currently does not charge for sending push notifications through Expo's push notification service.
+Tentative future pricing for push notification is listed on the [EAS pricing page](https://expo.dev/pricing).

 ### How many notifications can I send through Expo?

 We don't impose any limit on the number of push notifications you can send.
-For best results, we do recommend you add throttling (handled automatically in the [`expo-server-sdk-node`](https://github.com/expo/expo-server-sdk-node)) and retry logic to your server.
+For best results, we do recommend you batch your notifications, throttle requests (handled automatically in the [`expo-server-sdk-node`](https://github.com/expo/expo-server-sdk-node)), and implement retry logic to your server with exponential backoff.

 Total notifications is much less important than your maximum notification throughput—how many notifications you send per second at peak.
 If this number is more than a couple hundred, reach out to us because we'd love to hear about what you're working on!